Piano Concerto No. 22 (Mozart): I. Allegro

-Andante (variations)
+II.
+Andante

 The slow second movement is a theme and variations in C minor that recalls similar slow C minor movements in other Mozart E♭ major concertos such as K. 271 and K. 364.
 Mozart's father, in a famous letter to Maria ("Nannerl"), expressed surprise that a call was made for the slow movement ("a rather unusual occurrence!") to be repeated.

+III.
 Allegro

 In the rondo finale, the main theme resembles that of Mozart's third horn concerto (K. 447).
 Adena Portowitz has noted similar features between the finale of the K. 271 and K. 482 concerti.
 In another similarity to K. 271, the finale is interrupted by a lengthy and slow minuet episode before returning to the main theme for a lively finish (also recalling Count Almaviva's adagio pleadings for forgiveness leading to a buffa conclusion in Le nozze di Figaro, a work that Mozart was working on at this time).
 The Andantino episode of K. 482 is melodically simpler than the parallel episode in K. 271, at least on paper, and less complex in form as well, consisting of two eight-bar phrases played by the orchestra and repeated with the solo, followed by a transition back to the rondo theme.
 (The Menuetto episode of K. 271, while often described as a set of variations, is actually in a more elaborate rounded binary form with both parts repeated, again followed by a transition back to the main rondo theme.)
 M.S.
 Cole has noted that the K. 482's finale marks Mozart's last use of potpourri in his compositions.

 This movement was featured in the film Amadeus.